 Etiology of Insomnia

-According to the international classification of sleep disorders (ICSD—2) common etiologies of insomnia include the following 9 main issues:
+According to the international classification of sleep disorders (ICSD–2) common etiologies of insomnia include the following nine main issues:

-- Medical conditions such as cancer, chronic pain as in neurological conditions, arthritis, hyperthyroidism, gastro esophageal reflux disease or obstructive respiratory diseases that have discomfort
+- Medical conditions such as cancer, chronic pain as in neurological conditions, arthritis, hyperthyroidism, gastro-esophageal reflux disease or obstructive respiratory diseases that cause discomfort;

 Classification of Insomnia

-This form of insomnia mainly is characterized by a transient/short term state of lack of sleep for less than one month.
-It takes two forms which are:
+This form of insomnia is mainly characterized by a transient/short term state of lack of sleep for less than one month.
+It takes two forms:

-- Adjustment insomnia that occurs due to situational stress such as working late into the night to beat a deadline, but resolves upon removal of the stressor
+- Adjustment insomnia which occurs due to situational stress such as working late into the night to beat a deadline, but resolves upon removal of the stressor.

-- Transient insomnia that occurs in association with a certain trigger agent
+- Transient insomnia which occurs in association with a certain trigger agent.

 This is insomnia that is not associated with other health conditions.